JacobBersheba89/Python_great_tools/README.md

 ## 1 ##
 📂 text_tooltip 📂

 Aplikace text_tooltip je jednoduchý a užitečný nástroj pro zobrazování zkopírovaného textu jako tooltipu přímo u kurzoru.
-Tento projekt vznikl jako součást složky !great_tools!, která obsahuje skvělé nástroje pro každodenní použití.
+Tento projekt vznikl jako součást složky !great_tools!, která obsahuje skvělé nástroje pro každodenní použití.<br>
 The text_tooltip app is a simple and handy tool that displays copied text as a tooltip right next to the cursor.
 This project is part of the !great_tools! collection, which features awesome tools for everyday use.

 ### Funkce ###